 Self Defense and Use of Deadly Force

-Some examples of when self defense applies are attempted murder or manslaughter, robbery, kidnapping, sexual assault, residential burglary, aggravated assault, aggravated battery, and arson.
-There are others situations and crimes that may vary somewhat from state-to-state.
+Some examples of when self-defense applies are attempted murder or manslaughter, robbery, kidnapping, sexual assault, residential burglary, aggravated assault, aggravated battery, and arson.
+There are other situations and crimes that may vary somewhat from state-to-state.

-Always use your best judgement to avoid conflicts in any situation.
+Always use your best judgment to avoid conflicts in any situation.
 Educate yourself on what rights you have (in your state) as a private citizen and what you are allowed to do in a self-defense situation.
 If you find yourself in a violent or harmful situation, be prepared to fight as a last resort.
 Stay calm, be decisive, and be fierce when the time comes.
 Practice at the gun range will help with the physical aspects of drawing your weapon and shooting at a threat.
-Mental mindset is something that also needs to be practiced.
-I have laid awake in bed at night thinking of how I would react in a home invasion situation.
 Hesitation may cost your life or that of someone you love.

 Disclaimer: Please check your federal, state, and local laws governing concealed carry and the use of deadly force in a self-defense situation.